avodonosov/pocl/README.md

 JS size.

-Taking into account that at testsheet.biz, of all JS functions around 50% are used, and that in many other applications only around 20-30% of functions are used, we can estimate that for an average application its code size can be reduced to maybe 40% of the original size.
+Taking into account that at testsheet.biz, of all JS functions only 47% are used, and that in many other applications only around 35% of functions are used, we can estimate that for an average application its code size can be reduced to maybe 45% of the original size.

 # Advantages